Bio-Commons/Bio-Commons/bio/commons/draft-license.md

 # Draft Bio-Commons MTA license

-End-users of the Material confirm awareness and acceptance of this MTA, explicitly:
+Provider provides the Materials to Recipient, whereby the Recipient confirms awareness and acceptance of this MTA, explicitly:

-1. Provider provides the Materials to Recipient.

 Ethical
 1. Human use (reproduction)